-On January 9, 2011, Playboy entered into a Management Services Agreement, between Icon Acquisition Holding, Inc. and RTM-ICON LLC, an affiliate of RT-ICON Holdings LLC.
+On January 9, 2011, Playboy entered into a Management Services Agreement, between Icon Acquisition Holding, Inc. and RTM-ICON LLC, an affiliate of RT-ICON Holdings LLC and our Chairman, Suhail Rizvi.
 Based on the terms of such agreement, management fees were \$1.3 million per calendar year.
 Playboy recorded management fees and reimbursable costs of approximately \$0.3 million, \$1.0 million and \$1.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-The Management Services Agreement was terminated effective upon the Closing of the Business Combination.
+The Management Services Agreement was terminated effective upon the Closing of the Business Combination

-Agreements Relating to the Merger
+Agreements Relating to the Business Combination